Movies & TVPlaces

 Hey, remember that time when Fonzie and Rocky starred in a movie together?
 The Lords of Flatbush is a coming-of-age film released in 1974, directed by Martin Davidson and Stephen Verona.
 Set in the 1950s, the movie revolves around a group of four Brooklyn teenagers: Chico, Stanley, Butchey, and Wimpy.
 The friends navigate the challenges of adolescence, love, and dreams against the backdrop of their working-class neighborhood, Flatbush, Brooklyn.
 However clunky, film captures the essence of the 1950s era with its nostalgic portrayal of teenage life and highlights universal themes of friendship, loyalty, and the desire to break free from the limitations of their environment.
 Featuring young actors who later became famous in their careers, including Sylvester Stallone and Henry Winkler, The Lords of Flatbush offers that raw aesthetic of 1970s American low-budget independent filmmaking with its glimpse into the struggles and dreams of working-class youth in a bygone era.

-Click on the movie cover to buy The Lords of Flatbush (1974)!
+Click on the Manhattan Bridge to buy The Lords of Flatbush (1974)!

 Consequences of the Crack Epidemic: New Jack City (1991)